 It is quite the opposite as a matter of fact.
 The myopic eyes are in need of relaxation instead of “exercise”.
 When eyes are looking at the distance objects, they are at rest.

 Generally, myopia progresses year after year throughout the adolescent growth period.
-As myopia gets worse, the vision gets worse as well.
+As myopia gets worse, the vision gets worse.
 Their vision usually stabilizes as they become adults.

 In people with myopia, especially with high myopia, the eyeball stretches and becomes too long.
+Unfortunately, elongation of the eyeball is not reversable.
 This can lead to holes or tears in the retina and even result in retinal detachment.
 Abnormal blood vessels may also grow under the retina and cause vision to deteriorate.
 High myopia also increases the risk of developing other vision threatening pathological conditions such as cataracts, glaucoma and macular degeneration etc.